Harkirat19/The-Pisslin-Guide/README.md

 ﻿# The-Pisslin-Guide

+## To run the app, Use command: npx expo start --tunnel

 ## TITLE and description of the app
 ### The Pisslin' Guide
 The Pisslin' Guide is a convenient app for rating, posting, and commenting on public toilets.
 Featuring an interactive map and customizable preferences, it helps you find the best nearby restrooms, ensuring a clean and comfortable experience wherever you go.